Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Further discussion and results

 \subsection{Bounded-address and periodic Julia continua}

 We now turn our attention to the different types of dynamics that $f$ can exhibit on a Julia continuum.
-In Theorem \ref{thm:mainarclike}, we saw that, given any arc-like continuum $X$ having a terminal point, it is possible to construct a disjoint-type function $f$ and a Julia continuum $\CH$ of $f$ such that $\CH$ is homeomorphic to $X$.
+In Theorem \ref{thm:mainarclike}, we saw that, given any arc-like continuum $X$ having a terminal point, there are a disjoint-type function $f$ and a Julia continuum $\CH$ of $f$ such that $\CH$ is homeomorphic to $X$.
 We shall see that it is possible to choose $\CH=C\cup\{\infty\}$ either such that $f^n|_C\to \infty$ uniformly, or such that $\min_{z\in C} |f^n(z)|<R$ for some $R>0$ and infinitely many $n$.
 However, our construction will always lead to continua with $\limsup_{n\to\infty}\min_{z\in C}|f^{n}(z)|=\infty$.
 In particular, the Julia continuum cannot be periodic.

 Periodic points, and periodic continua consisting of escaping points, play a crucial role in complex dynamics.
 Hence it is interesting to consider when we can improve on the preceding results, in the following sense. \begin{defn}[Periodic and bounded-address Julia continua] Let $\CH=C\cup\{\infty\}$ be a Julia continuum of a disjoint-type function $f$.
 We say that $\CH$ is \emph{periodic} if $f^n(C)=C$ for some $n\geq 1$.